jaspector

 Separate permits are required for site clearing and grading, work in city right of way, stormwater pollution prevention, parking lots, concrete not used to support structures, street access, signs, demolition, development within FEMA flood hazard areas, and building, electrical, gas, mechanical, and plumbing work.

-Typical processing time is Residential: minimum 2 days.
+Building permit processing times in Brownwood, TX typically run Residential: minimum 2 days.
 Commercial and multifamily: minimum 1 week..
+Timelines can vary based on project complexity and current department workload.